 Sensory Accessibility works to make mainstream services such as museums, libraries, cinemas, workplaces etc, more accessible whenever that service is open, every day, every hour.
 Here's what I offer, subject to availability:

 1 Staff training - Free online training video available.
-If you are interested in tailor made training, get in touch to check prices and availability.
+If you are interested in this, please get in touch.

 2 Consultations and follow up questions - on how your service could offer a Sensory Pack to hire, (eg with ear defenders), advice on quieter area provision...

 3 High quality and accessible Visual Guides can be tailor made, so that they can be uploaded onto your site, to help address anxiety pre-visit.

 *2019 estimates of people in the UK diagnosed with Autism, ADHD, Dementia, Down Syndrome, Epilepsy, Anxiety and PTSD.
 Google Search Engine